 Getting to Kanazawa

-It used to be that getting to Kanazawa required a somewhat roundabout train trip, or a domestic flight to Komatsu Airport (KMQ).
+In the past, traveling to Kanazawa required a somewhat roundabout train trip, or a domestic flight to Komatsu Airport (KMQ).

-In addition to the ordinary cars (which are very nice), and the first-class Green Cars, the Hokuriku Shinkansen’s Series E7 trains also offer the deluxe GranClass (click on the links to see photos of each).
+In addition to the ordinary cars (which are very nice), and the first-class Green Cars, the Hokuriku Shinkansen’s Series E7 trains also offer the deluxe Gran Class (click on the links to see photos of each).

 Traveling between Kanazawa and Kyoto is also straightforward, with the Limited Express JR Thunder Bird train making the trip in just over 2 hours.